survivejs/react-book/manuscript/03_webpack_and_react.md

 {
   "presets": [
     "es2015",
-    "react"
-  ],
-  "plugins": [
-    "syntax-class-properties",
-    "syntax-decorators",
-    "syntax-object-rest-spread",

-    "transform-class-properties",
-    "transform-decorators-legacy",
-    "transform-object-rest-spread"
+    "react",
+    "survivejs-kanban"
   ]
 }
 ```

-There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
-For now we are keeping it simple.

-T> Babel provides stage specific presets.
+Babel provides stage specific presets.
 It is clearer to rely directly on any custom features you might want to use.
 This documents your project well and keeps it maintainable.
 You could even drop *babel-preset-es2015* and enable the features you need one by one.
+There are other possible [.babelrc options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.

 ### Using Babel for Webpack Configuration